Elimination of Visa Page Inserts for U.S. Passports

-Starting Tuesday, September 3, 2013, the American Citizens Services unit at the U.S. Embassy in Santo Domingo will accept only passport application forms that have been completed online and printed prior to an appointment to renew or replace a passport.
-You can find and complete an application form at http://travel.state.gov/
+The American Citizens Services unit at the U.S. Embassy in Santo Domingo only accept passport application forms that have been completed online and printed prior to an appointment to renew or replace a passport.
+You can find and complete an application form at https://pptform.state.gov/.
+Once complete, print the application form and bring it, along with all other required documents, to your appointment.

 If you would like to make an appointment at one of the Consular Agencies, please email Punta Cana Consular Agency or Puerto Plata Consular Agency.
 If you experience technical difficulties or do not have access to internet, you may make your appointment by calling (809) 552-8990 for Punta Cana or calling telephone numbers (809) 586-8017, (809) 586-4204, (809) 586-8023 for Puerto Plata.
 Please see specific instructions below for the different types of passport applications.